zio/zio/docs/datatypes/core/zio/zio.md

 The release action is guaranteed to be executed by the runtime system, even if the utilize action throws an exception or the executing fiber is interrupted.

 Acquire release is a built-in primitive that let us safely acquire and release resources.
-It is used for a similar purpose as `try/catch/finally`, only acquire release work with synchronous and asynchronous actions, work seamlessly with fiber interruption, and is built on a different error model that ensures no errors are ever swallowed.
+It is used for a similar purpose as `try` / `catch` / `finally`, only acquire release work with synchronous and asynchronous actions, work seamlessly with fiber interruption, and is built on a different error model that ensures no errors are ever swallowed.

 Acquire release consist of an *acquire* action, a *utilize* action (which uses the acquired resource), and a *release* action.